 Method 5: Be prepared for anything

 The real value of omnichannel customer experience comes from your ability to provide seamless, uninterrupted service on-demand.
 This benefit isn’t guaranteed though, if you don’t prepare for the unexpected.
 Factors such as sudden surges in demand could leave key customer experiences faltering due to the long wait times for small queries.
-Due to this, consumers will inevitably go elsewhere as a result.
+Due to this, consumers will inevitably go elsewhere, impacting your customer service ROI.

-Being prepared and able to naturally scale demand at a moment’s notice is vital to consistent happy customers, and high quality customer service.
+Being prepared and able to naturally scale customer service to demand at a moment’s notice is vital to consistent happy customers and high quality customer service.
 Achieving this solely in-house is rarely simple, meaning that true preparation relies on scalable agent programmes delivered through outsourced providers with your business in mind.